 Where does Santa Claus live?

-If you grew up in America, you probably think Santa Claus lives at the North Pole.
+If you grew up in America, you probably think Santa lives at the North Pole.
 But he’s not a polar bear, and besides … the North Pole is in the middle of an ocean!
 Unless Santa lives on a houseboat, he probably doesn’t live on an ocean.
 Across the Atlantic, though, everyone knows exactly where Father Christmas lives … Finnish Lapland!

 For hundreds of years, Santa was content to keep himself and his work in Lapland a secret, but children and friends of Christmas all over the world wouldn’t let him.
 The son of Finnish and Swedish emigrants, Haddon Sundblom, painted Santa Claus in all his cola-loving glory in magazine advertisements in the 20th century.
-Eventually, the fervor reached such a pitch that the First Lady of the United States Eleanor Roosevelt came to Lapland to see Santa Claus in person.
-Not wanting to give away his secret workshop under Korvatunturi Mountain in Savukoski, Santa chose Rovaniemi for his official office and met the First Lady there in 1950.
+Eventually, the fervor reached such a pitch that the First Lady of the United States Eleanor Roosevelt came to Lapland to see Santa in person.
+Not wanting to give away his secret workshop under Korvatunturi Mountain in Savukoski, Santa chose the Arctic Circle for his official office and met the First Lady there in 1950.

 Santa and his reindeer